 The guidelines below apply to human research studies across the Academic Health Center that utilize any AHC resources (e.g. faculty, staff, facilities, equipment, or funding) for study management as well as any human research study using Fairview or University of Minnesota Physicians services.

 Guidelines are effective as of Oct.
 1, 2016, though many OACA units began following the guidelines prior to that date.

-- Studies requiring approval through the UMN IRB (non-exempt) that also require individual subject study specific consent forms
+- Studies requiring approval through the UMN IRB (non-exempt) that also require individual subject study specific consent forms, or

 - Any other research studies using Fairview or University of Minnesota Physicians services OR billing to research participant or third party (i.e., insurance)